margaretmf/margaretmf.github.io/futureshaping.md

 ---

 ## BLOG
 Currently, as we are living through a time of [accelerations](https://www.youtube.com/watch?v=Up7K5sRqllw), I am observing trends, imagining a better world, and contemplating how the future may be shaped.
+While taking a class on the history of entrepreneurship, I practiced idea generating daily, so as I continue to learn about professional foresight, I am less rigidly generating ideas and expressing vision.

 <br>